-Betts received 28 first-place votes and 410 points from the Baseball Writers’ Association of America.
+Betts received 28 first-place votes and 410 points from the Baseball Writers’ Association of America in balloting announced Thursday.

 Los Angeles Angels outfielder Mike Trout, a two-time MVP, followed with one first-place vote and 265 points.
-Trout tied the record of four second-place finishes shared by Stan Musial, Williams and Albert Pujols.
-Trout won in 2014 and 2016, finished second in ’12, ‘13 and ’15, and was fourth in 2017.
+Trout tied the record of four second-place finishes shared by Stan Musial, Ted Williams and Albert Pujols.
+Trout won in 2014 and 2016; was finished second in ’12, ‘13 and ’15; and was fourth in 2017.

 Cleveland third baseman Jose Ramirez was third with 208 points, and Red Sox designated hitter J.D.
 Martinez was next with one first and 198 points.

-Betts hit a major league-leading .346 with 32 homers, 80 RBIs, 42 doubles and 30 stolen bases as the leadoff hitter for the Red Sox, who won a team-record 108 games and their fourth World Series title in 15 seasons.
+Betts hit a major league-leading .346 with 32 homers, 80 RBIs and 30 stolen bases as the leadoff hitter for the Red Sox, who won a team-record 108 games and their fourth World Series title in 15 seasons.
 Votes were submitted before the postseason.

 Both batting champions won MVP awards for the first time since San Francisco’s Buster Posey and Detroit’s Miguel Cabrera in 2012.

 Yelich got 29 first-place votes and 415 points, and the other first-place vote went to New York Mets pitcher Jacob deGrom, the NL Cy Young Award winner, who finished fifth.
 Chicago Cubs infielder Javier Baez was second with 250 points, followed by Colorado third baseman Nolan Arenado with 203.